laminas/laminas-filter/docs/book/filter-chains.md

 example, the username is first removed of any non-alphabetic characters, and then any uppercase characters are converted to lowercase.

-Any object that implements `Zend\Filter\FilterInterface` may be used in a filter chain.
+Any object that implements `Laminas\Filter\FilterInterface` may be used in a filter chain.

 ## Setting Filter Chain Order